 Partial Database Backup

-Typically partial backups are used in simple recovery model to make backups of very large databases that have one or mode read-only filegroups.
+Typically partial backups are used in simple recovery model to make backups of very large databases that have one or more read-only filegroups.
 However, SQL Server also allows making partial backups with full or bulk-logged recovery models.
-Use the following T-SQL command to execute a partial backup:
+Use the following T-SQL command to create a partial backup:

 BACKUP DATABASE Adventureworks READ_WRITE_FILEGROUPS TO DISK = 'partial_backup.bak'